FoalTS/foal/docs/security/authentication.md

 }
 ```

+> You can use the `scripts/create-users.ts` to create users.
+First install `ts-node` with `npm i -g ts-node`.
+Then simply run `ts-node scripts/create-users.ts`.

 ### Create an Authenticator

 Create a new strategy (an `IAuthenticator`) to authenticate the user from its credentials.
 In this case, use the built-in `EmailAuthenticator` (it is based on users which use email and password).